-Just two years before Charles Darwin published his famous work, 'The Origin of Species', the Natural History Museum in Merrion Street was opened to the public for the first time in 1857.
+Just 2 years before Charles Darwin published his famous work, 'The Origin of Species', the Natural History Museum in Merrion Street was opened to the public for the first time in 1857.
 Now, as then, it educates and inspires, leaving us feeling small and humbled amidst the vast and wondrous diversity of life on display.
 Affectionately called the "Dead Zoo" it has changed little in over 150 years.
 Some say it is a museum of a museum.

 This museum of museums is famous for its Victorian cabinet style, which houses one of the world's finest and fullest collections still to be seen today.
 Two million species, of which roughly half are insects, live side by side with, appropriately for a natural history museum, decorated and sculptured panels depicting mythological figures.
 This zoological museum encompasses outstanding examples of wildlife from Ireland and the far corners of the globe, some to be seen today and others long extinct, covered in "Irish Fauna" and "Mammals of the World".

 The Museum has been a filming location, especially for Victorian period dramas.
 These include an episode of Ripper Street season 2 and Penny Dreadful, season 3.

 Please note-Second floor of Museum is not wheelchair accessible.